ESGF/esgf-compute-wps/README.md

 # ESGF Compute
 The ESGF Compute Service is a containerized application capable of providing compute resources through a web service, using the [Web Processing Service (WPS)](http://www.opengeospatial.org/standards/wps) standard as an interface between the user and the compute resources.
 Currently version 1.0.0 of the WPS standard is supported, with 2.0.0 in the near future.

-The end goal is to provide a federated service that brings the computation to the data.
+The end goal is to provide a federated service for ESGF that brings the computation to the data.

 Table of Contents
 =================